momchil-terziev/momchil-terziev.github.io/_pages/about.md

 # Collaboration
 ---
 I am always looking to collaborate on research, and would be delighted to discuss potential collaborations.
-If you have any questions about my existing work, need access to any of my research, or would like to discuss ideas you can [get in touch](/get-in-touch).
-You can also get in touch informally through [twitter](https://twitter.com/m_terziev), or by [email](mailto:momchil.terziev@strath.ac.uk).
+If you have any questions about my existing work, need access to any of my research, or would like to discuss ideas you can [get in touch](mailto:momchil.terziev@strath.ac.uk).
+You can also reach me informally through [twitter](https://twitter.com/m_terziev), or by [email](mailto:momchil.terziev@strath.ac.uk).

 # Students
 ---